Platinum Blonde (film)

-Platinum Blonde is a 1931 American pre-Code romantic comedy motion picture directed by Frank Capra, written by Jo Swerling and starring Loretta Young, Robert Williams and Jean Harlow.
-Platinum Blonde was Robert Williams' last screen appearance; he died of peritonitis three days after the film's October 31 release.
+Platinum Blonde is a 1931 American pre-Code romantic comedy film directed by Frank Capra, written by Jo Swerling, and starring Loretta Young, Robert Williams, and Jean Harlow.
+It was Williams's last screen appearance; he died of peritonitis three days after the film's October 31 release.

 Though not as well known as Capra's later 1930s movies, the film's reputation has grown over the years.
-It is occasionally aired in the United States on Turner Classic Movies.
+Platinum Blonde is occasionally aired in the United States on the Turner Classic Movies television network.

 Plot

-Stewart "Stew" Smith (Robert Williams), ace reporter for the Post, is assigned to get the story about the latest escapade of playboy Michael Schuyler (Donald Dillaway), a breach of promise suit by chorus girl Gloria Golden, who has been paid to drop it.
-Unlike rival Daily Tribune reporter Bingy Baker (Walter Catlett), he turns down a $50 bribe from Dexter Grayson (Reginald Owen), the Schuylers' lawyer, to not write anything.
-He does pretend to be swayed by the pleas of Anne (Jean Harlow), Michael's sister, but then brazenly calls his editor with the scoop, appalling the Schuylers.
+Stewart "Stew" Smith, ace reporter for the Post, is assigned to get the story about the latest escapade of playboy Michael Schuyler, a breach of promise suit by chorus girl Gloria Golden, who has been paid to drop it.
+Unlike rival Daily Tribune reporter Bingy Baker, he turns down a $50 bribe from Dexter Grayson, the Schuylers' lawyer, to not write anything.
+He does pretend to be swayed by the pleas of Anne, Michael's sister, but then brazenly calls his editor with the scoop, appalling the Schuylers.

 Stew returns to the house to return a copy of Conrad he had taken from the Schuylers' library.
-The butler, Smythe (Halliwell Hobbes), tries to make him leave, but Anne sees him.
+The butler, Smythe, tries to make him leave, but Anne sees him.
 Stew surprises Anne by presenting her with Michael's love letters to Gloria, who had intended to use them to extort more money from the Schuylers.
 Anne offers Stew a $5,000 check, which he refuses.
 She asks why he reported the suit, but not the love notes.
 Stew explains that one was news, the other, blackmail.
 He later tells her he is writing a play.
 Intrigued, Anne wonders if she can turn him into a gentleman.
 She invites him to a party at the house.

-They fall in love and soon elope, horrifying Anne's widowed mother, Mrs. Schuyler (Louise Closser Hale), an imperious dowager who looks down on Stew's lower-class background.
+They fall in love and soon elope, horrifying Anne's widowed mother, Mrs. Schuyler, an imperious dowager who looks down on Stew's lower-class background.
 Michael takes it in stride, telling Stew he's not as bad as everyone thinks.
-The wedding is scooped by the rival Daily Tribune, enraging his editor, Conroy (Edmund Breese).
-Even more upset is Stew's best friend Gallagher (Loretta Young), a "sob sister" columnist secretly pining for him.
+The wedding is scooped by the rival Daily Tribune, enraging his editor, Conroy.
+Even more upset is Stew's best friend Gallagher, a "sob sister" columnist secretly pining for him.
 Conroy taunts Stew as "a bird in a gilded cage."
 Despite his bravado, Stew is upset by the implication he is no longer his own man, vowing not to live on Anne's money.
-However, she cajoles him into moving into the mansion and starts to make him over, buying him garters (despite his objections) and hiring a valet, Dawson (Claud Allister).
+However, she cajoles him into moving into the mansion and starts to make him over, buying him garters (despite his objections) and hiring a valet, Dawson.